 We cannot, of course, know the precise antiquity of the deliberate use of fire to set back ecological succession, the strategic management of prey species, the careful use of “distance hunting” technologies employing compound tools like bows and arrows, of use of poisons, of innovations like snares and nets, and of the replanting of roots and wild plant seeds, that I observed among the Kua.
 However, the frequency of such practices among foragers worldwide suggests considerable antiquity preceding the spread of anatomically modern people.
 These behaviours signify a subtle alteration in the way these people conceptualized ecosystems.
 They saw themselves as care-takers: and clearly “took care” of their food sources in ways that paid off in better long term survival during leaner years.

-The occasional use of fire to attract game or clear camping sites of ticks was probably much older, and the shift from unconscious dribbling of seeds by gathering women probably long predated the deliberate replanting of desired wild species.
+The occasional use of fire to attract game or clear camping sites of ticks was probably much older (see link), and the shift from unconscious dribbling of seeds by gathering women probably long predated the deliberate replanting of desired wild species.
 So too, did many hunting practices.
 However, tinkering with a plan to more effectively stalk an antelope, or to drive a herd into an ambush – or over a cliff – is taken to a whole new level in the late Palaeolithic.

 When you begin to devise and execute plans that will reward you with higher numbers of buffalo in twenty years, and to devise and executive plans for increasing secondary growth meadowland and younger forest, to achieve resource goals unlikely to be realized in a single lifetime, indicates a different order of conceptual models.
 These kinds of cultural paradigms cannot become normalized, nor even appear, overnight.